docker-solr/docker-solr/README.md

 # What is Apache Solr?

-Apache Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
+Apache Solr™ is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.
-It is governed by the Apache Software Foundation.

 Learn more on [Solr's homepage](http://lucene.apache.org/solr/) and in the [Solr Reference Guide](https://www.apache.org/dyn/closer.cgi/lucene/solr/ref-guide/).